HojeChun/ChunGroupWebsite/index.md

 # Digital materials processing and discovery

-We develop AI-driven atomistic simulation frameworks for predictive materials design.
-By integrating deep reinforcement learning, machine-learning interatomic potentials, and automated workflows, we bridge experimental complexity with atomistic modeling to understand and predict materials formation, evolution, and functionality.
-Our research addresses fundamental questions in chemical bonding, materials processing, and ion transport.
+We are a computational research group working at the interface of artificial intelligence and atomistic simulations, with a focus on the predictive design of functional materials.
+We develop AI-accelerated computational frameworks that enable efficient exploration of complex materials design spaces.
+Our approaches integrate deep reinforcement learning, machine-learned interatomic potentials, and automated workflows to advance atomistic modeling/simulation for materials discovery.
+Through these efforts, we aim to understand and predict materials formation, evolution, and functionality, while addressing fundamental questions in chemical bonding, materials processing, and ion and defect transport.

 {% include section.html %}